mabdelatty1987/vmm-v3-script/Lab/cn2/lab_exercise/lab1/README.md

 ![sdngw4](images/sdngw4.png)

-## Edit kubemanager parameter
+## Configuring kubemanager

+On CN2, to automatically assign ExternalIP to services, label service.contrail.juniper.net/externalNetwork with tag default-external needed to be configured on kubemanager.
+By default this is not configured on kubemanager

+To modify the kubemanager, do the following steps

-1. the the kubemanager name that is currently running in the cluster
+1. Get the kubemanager name

         kubectl get kubemanager -A